Cosmic inflation: Precursors

 In the early days of general relativity, Albert Einstein introduced the cosmological constant to allow a static solution, which was a three-dimensional sphere with a uniform density of matter.
 Later, Willem de Sitter found a highly symmetric inflating universe, which described a universe with a cosmological constant that is otherwise empty.
 It was discovered that Einstein's universe is unstable, and that small fluctuations cause it to collapse or turn into a de Sitter universe.

 Historically, proposed solutions included the Phoenix universe of Georges Lemaître, the related oscillatory universe of Richard Chase Tolman, and the Mixmaster universe of Charles Misner.
 Lemaître and Tolman proposed that a universe undergoing a number of cycles of contraction and expansion could come into thermal equilibrium.
 Their models failed, however, because of the buildup of entropy over several cycles.
 Misner made the (ultimately incorrect) conjecture that the Mixmaster mechanism, which made the Universe more chaotic, could lead to statistical homogeneity and isotropy.

-In 1965, Erast Gliner proposed a unique assumption regarding the early Universe's pressure in the context of the Einstein–Friedmann equations.
-According to his idea, the pressure was negatively proportional to the energy density.
-This relationship between pressure and energy density served as the initial theoretical prediction of dark energy.
+In 1965, Erast Gliner showed that the simplest energy-momentum tensor usable in Einstein's theory of general relativity describes a vacuum-like state of matter.
+Based on the conservation of energy, this vacuum energy density would create negative pressure.
+This vacuum-energy idea led to two concepts, dark energy and a model for inflation.
+In the case of inflation, a primordial vacuum-energy is considered with orders of magnitude higher density.
+This density creates immense negative pressure, an anti-gravity force that expands the distance between the matter that condenses out of that energy.

 In the early 1970s, Yakov Zeldovich noticed the flatness and horizon problems of Big Bang cosmology; before his work, cosmology was presumed to be symmetrical on purely philosophical grounds.
 In the Soviet Union, this and other considerations led Vladimir Belinski and Isaak Khalatnikov to analyze the chaotic BKL singularity in general relativity.
 Misner's Mixmaster universe attempted to use this chaotic behavior to solve the cosmological problems, with limited success.